 Relationship Property Breaking up, it is one of those uncomfortable parts that can occur in life and adding to this emotional weight is dividing up your collective assets as you part ways.

 Put your emotion aside and let the competent and confident team at Harris Tate guide you through the complex division of relationship property and ensure you are protected.

 We can advise you on putting asset protection structures in place, including contracting out agreements (pre-nups) that will help protect your wealth from future property relationship claims.

 By ‘untangling’ these issues in advance, you are no longer tied to an ex-partner/spouse and can move forward with your life.

 Litigation and Dispute Resolution Personal, property or business issues can often get messy and out of hand, so it pays to have sound commercial advice from the start.

 Our expertise in mediation and advising on and resolving disputes is extensive.

 We specialise in court litigation, and while resolution is the ultimate goal we will protect your reputation through negotiations.
-We provide personal and commercial advice which is tailored to your particular problem
+We provide personal and commercial legal advice which is tailored to your particular problem.

 We have an immigration team who can clear up this hassle by providing the best and clearest legal advice for those wanting to make a new life for themselves and their family in New Zealand.